We are pleased to announce the opening of Tel-Hai Master Classes 2021!

 Whether on the concert stage or in parlor music-making, the voice and the piano are arguably the closest allies and collaborators.
 Think of the glorious songs by Mozart, Beethoven, Schubert, Schumann, Mendelssohn, Brahms, Wolf, Faure, Tchaikovsky, Ravel, Mahler, Strauss, Rachmaninoff, Shostakovich and more…

-Some of today’s and yesterday’s greatest pianists are/were astounding collaborators to singers – Barenboim, Brendel, Horowitz (listen to his live recording with Fischer-Dieskau of the Schumann Dichterliebe), Uchida, Schiff, not to speak of the incomparable Gerald Moore.
+Some of todays and yesterdays greatest pianists are/were marvelous collaborators to singers – Barenboim, Brendel, Horowitz (listen to his live recording with Fischer-Dieskau of the Schumann Dichterliebe), Uchida, Schiff, not to mention of the incomparable Gerald Moore.

-Art-song builds upon an intimate inter-relationship between the music and the words.
+Art-song builds upon an intimate relationship between the music and the words.
 Both performers – the singer and the pianist – communicate meanings and feelings expressed within this relationship.
 Both need to understand the music and the text.
-Thus, while preparing a song, the pianist should study not only the instrumental part but also the singer's part and the poem.
-Students participating in the art-song workshop are expected to be well-heeded in these different aspects of the song: poems translated and understood, piano parts mastered and vocal material learned.
-Such preparation will enable a fascinating and enjoyable work, with resident singers, on a collaborative interpretation of a great repertoire.
+Thus, while preparing a song, the pianist should study not only the instrumental part, but also the singer's part and the poem.
+Students participating in the Art-Song Workshop are expected to be fully prepared in the various aspects of the song: poems translated and understood, piano parts mastered and vocal material learnt.
+Such preparation will enable fascinating and enjoyable work, with resident singers, on collaborative interpretation of a great repertoire.

-Master-classes students interested in taking part in the Workshop are requested to indicate so in the Application Form.
-They will be contacted by the office about the repertoire.
+Master-Classes students interested in taking part in the Workshop are requested to indicate so in the Application Form.
+They will be contacted regarding the repertoire.

 During his workshops, Guy Mintus sets out to connect the participants deeper with the core of their own musical expression by using an approach that is both technical and holistic.